Lennard-Jones fluid

 The main novelty, compared to the previous input script, is the write_data command.
 This command is used to print the final state of the simulation in a file named minimized_coordinate.data.
 Note that the write_data command is placed after the minimize command.
 This .data file will be used later to restart the simulation from the final state of the energy minimization step.

-If you open minimized_coordinate.data with a text editor, you can see that it contains all the information necessary to restart the simulation, such as the number of atoms and the box size, the masses, the pair_coeffs:
+If you open minimized_coordinate.data with a text editor, you can see that it contains all the information necessary to restart the simulation, such as the number of atoms, the box size, the masses, and the pair_coeffs:

 1150 atoms